MarioCSilva/RI_Project/docs/structure.md

     Starts off by parsing the file and obtain all tokens, recurring to the Tokenizer Class, as well as its documents references and, optionally, the positions on those documents.

-- Calculate rankings:

-    If the ranking system is VS
-    If the ranking system is

 - Write postings to temporary block files (terms sorted alphabetically):

     While the parse and indexing process is taking place, every time a threshold of memory used (RAM), or a certain number of tokens processed has been reached, it begins the write operations of the postings on disk through temporary blocks.
 The postings that are being written are all ordered alphabetically.